 5. Know How to Ask for Help

 Even the most independent-minded seniors may need assistance with things such as climbing on a ladder to change a light bulb.
 Always assess a situation for potential risks, and make sure your loved one knows to ask for help if he or she could get injured.

 Everyone needs a goal in life.
-While just being alive is a wonderful thing, it helps to have a few more reminders of why living to be 100 is an important achievement.
+While just being alive is a wonderful thing, it helps to have a few more reminders of why Healthy Living to be 100 is an important achievement.
 Encourage your loved one to make a list of motivations such as wanting to see his or her great grandkids or finally finish a masterpiece.
 Then, refer to these motivators often when your loved one needs a little reminder to keep pushing forward.